 This section coordinates the Act with the requirements of a qualified disclaimer for transfer tax purposes under IRC § 2518.
-Any disclaimer which is qualified for estate and gift tax purposes is a valid disclaimer under this Act even if its does not otherwise meet the Act's more specific requirements.
+Any disclaimer which is qualified for estate and gift tax purposes is a valid disclaimer under this Act even if it does not otherwise meet the Act's more specific requirements.

 SECTION 15.
 RECORDING OF DISCLAIMER.
 If an instrument transferring an interest in or power over property subject to a disclaimer is required or permitted by law to be filed, recorded, or registered, the disclaimer may be so filed, recorded, or registered.
-Failure to file, record, or register the disclaimer does not affect its validity as between the disclaimant and persons to whom the property interest or power passes by reason of the disclaimer.
+Except as otherwise provided in Section 12(g)(2), failure to file, record, or register the disclaimer does not affect its validity as between the disclaimant and persons to whom the property interest or power passes by reason of the disclaimer.

 This section permits the recordation of a disclaimer of an interest in property ownership of or title to which is the subject of a recording system.
-This section expands on the corresponding provision of previous Uniform Acts which only referred to permissive recording of a disclaimer of an interest in real property.
+This section expands on the corresponding provision of previous Uniform Acts which referred to permissive recording of a disclaimer of an interest in real property.
 While local practice may vary, disclaimants should realize that in order to establish the chain of title to real property, and to ward off creditors and bona fide purchasers, the disclaimer may have to be recorded.
 This section does not change the law of the state governing notice.
+The reference to Section 12(g)(2) concerns the disclaimer of an interest in real property created by a "beneficiary designation" as that term is defined in 12(a).
+Such a disclaimer must be recorded.